ddkang/aidb/aidb/inference/examples/README.md

 ### [NLP](https://huggingface.co/docs/api-inference/detailed_parameters#natural-language-processing)

-All HuggingFace NLP tasks have the same input format.
+All HuggingFace NLP tasks are supported and they have the same input format.
 Your input should have 1 row and 1-3 columns `inputs`(required, a string), `parameters` (optional, a JSON object) and/or `options` (optional, a JSON object).
 Please refer to [doc](https://huggingface.co/docs/api-inference/detailed_parameters#natural-language-processing) for detailed meaning of each parameters.
 You should only provide one row, otherwise HuggingFace will throw an error.

 Example usage:
 ```python